Poyang Lake: Shrinkage

 Due to the Three Gorges Dam upriver on the Yangtze river, Poyang Lake can seasonally shrink and dry up.

 In 2012, the lake nearly dried up completely.
 200 km2 of land was underwater in October, while the lake is normally 3500 km2 in area when full.
 In addition to the Three Gorges Dam, which must store water in its reservoir to be usable in winter, a drought was also blamed for the shrinkage.

 The Jiangxi local government has proposed to build the Poyang Lake Dam to maintain water levels in the lake, building a sluice wall across the connection between the lake and the Yangtze river.
 An environmental impact assessment is pending.
-Scientists, as well as environmental groups such as the World Wide Fund for Nature, have criticized the proposal, arguing that artificially engineering water levels in the lake will adversely affect wildlife diversity.
+Scientists and environmental groups such as the World Wide Fund for Nature, have criticized the proposal, arguing that artificially engineering water levels in the lake will adversely affect wildlife diversity.

 In history

 In 1363, the Battle of Lake Poyang took place there; the battle is claimed to be the largest naval battle in history.